nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 Subscribers mostly start their rides at 1700h and 0800h which could indicate they use it to go to work in the morning and back home in the evening while customers mostly start their rides at 1700h
 Interestingly enough though was discovering that customers covered more distance than the subscribers which in my opinion confirms that subscribers use it for commuting to work because the usage decreases significantly on weekends while customers use it for work and other activities perhaps.
 The mean for customers is 1.67 km, and the mean for subscribers is 1.46 km.
-An analysis of the relationship between age of the users and the distance covered shows that the longest and shortest rides fluctuate between the older users who are above 70 years of age.

 Most subscribers who identify as other start their rides at 1700h followed by 1800h and 0800h